-Sadhana Forest Hait was establishment in 2010.
+Sadhana Forest Hait was established in 2010.
 Since then it has served the local population of the area and as an educational volunteer experience for international and local visitors.

 Anse-à-Pitres is a municipality with 25,000 inhabitants, on an area of 185 km (115 mi), located in the southeastern corner of Haiti, close to the border of the Dominican Republic.
 A large percentage of the population in Anse-à-Pitres suffers from malnutrition, and from health related problems like: high infant and mother mortality, pre-term labor, and immune deficiency in children and adults.